Growth rate: Rapid.

 Fruit: Seed capsule.

-Leaves: Green to blue-green, lance-shaped, long, opposite, clasping
+Leaves: Green to blue-green, lance-shaped, long, clasping its stem on opposite sides.

 Wildlife: Attracts hummingbirds and large butterflies.

 USDA hardiness zones: 8b-10.